Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 <br>

-**Next Button**
+**The Next Button**
-- The Next button is hidden until the answer is selected, and then displays at the bottom of the screen just above the footer of the page.
-Once clicked it will take the user to the next question and hide again until the next answer is selected.
+- The Next button is hidden until the answer is selected, and it is displayed below the answer buttons and above the footer at the bottom of the screen.
+Once clicked, it will take the user to the next question and hide again until the next answer is selected.
+- It is displayed in a different color from the rest of the buttons in order to attract attention and indicate the next step after the answer-choice button is clicked.

   ![history section](assets/documentation/features/history-page/history-section.jpg)